DallanQ/lost_ruins_of_arnak/Manual.md

 ## Discover a New Site (Page 10)

-Day 10 – Our archaeology team returned with fantastic tales of dwellings in the cliffs adorned with lapidary masterpieces still intact.
-Yet their joy at their discovery was mingled with dread of the monster that lurked above.

 At the beginning of the game, only 5 sites are available for digging.
 But during play, you can find new ones.
 You can discover **I** or **II** any site that does not yet have a site tile.

 ### To Discover a New Site (Page 10)